MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/on-object-formatting-api.md

 ## Format mode

 Format mode is a new mode where the user can turn `onObject` formatting on and off when in authoring mode.
 The visual is updated with the status of the format mode in the update options.
-The update options also include the currently sub-selected subSelection as `CustomVisualSubSelection`.
+The update options also include the currently subselected subSelection as `CustomVisualSubSelection`.

 ## How to implement the on-object formatting API